Kinovarobotics/ros_kortex/kortex_driver/readme.md

 Affiliation: [Kinova inc.](https://www.kinovarobotics.com/)<br />
 Maintainer: Kinova inc. support@kinovarobotics.com**

-This package has been tested under ROS Kinetic and Ubuntu 16.04.
+This package has been tested under :
+- ROS Kinetic and Ubuntu 16.04
+- ROS Melodic and Ubuntu 18.04

 <a id="usage"></a>
 ## Usage